kuntz09matthew/Financial-Assistance-App/README.md

 For more details, see the code comments in each module and the [docs/](docs/) folder.

+## Spending Pattern Alerts (Dashboard)

+The Dashboard now features a new "Spending Pattern Alerts" section in the Alerts & Warnings tab.
+This system analyzes your last 4-6 months of spending by category and notifies you if your current week or month spending is significantly higher or lower than usual (30%+ variance).
+Alerts are color-coded by severity, can be expanded for details, and can be marked as read (they will not reappear).
+All logic is modular, theme-aware, and accessible.
+Test data for a ~$60k/year household is included in the SQLite database for realistic demo and testing.

+**How to use:**
+- Go to Dashboard > Alerts & Warnings
+- Click the "Spending Pattern Alerts" section to expand
+- Review any new alerts; click to expand for details
+- Mark alerts as read to hide them permanently

+This feature helps you spot unusual spending patterns and take action before they become a problem.

 ## License
 See `LICENSE` for usage terms.